ksisson/liri-node-app/README.md

 ### Entering Commands

-You will use the command "node liri.js" at the start of each of the following quries:
+You will use the command "node liri.js" at the start of each of the following queries:
 *   "my-tweets"
     * This command will return the objects of each of your previous 20 tweets
     * Example command: "node liri.js my-tweets"